Anyone can run a photography contest no matter your niche or brand. That includes you.

 1. Send Emails

 It’s not as old school as it sounds, email is still live.
-The average open rate for email continues to improve year over year, as of 2018 the email open rate increase by 24.88%.
+The average open rate for email continues to improve year over year, now the email open rate increases by 24.88%.

 Send out an email with your upcoming or live contest, so your existing customers know about your amazing photography.
 Once they’ve subscribed to your email list, it’s a higher possibility that they’d like to enter.